Main Menu

 Hypsiglena torquata; photo by Carls S. Lieb

-The night snakes pose a problem in identification of fossil material in southeastern Arizona, southwestern New Mexico, and vicinity.
+The night snakes pose a problem in identification of fossil material in southeastern Arizona, southwestern New Mexico, and northern Sonora.
 Mulcahy (2008) divided the species Hypsiglena torquata into a number of species, with three (H. chlorophaea, H. jani, and an unnamed species [Cochise clade]) in the region mentioned.
 Hypsiglena torquata itself was limited to Mexico.
 The records given here were identified as H. torquata before the splitting into separate species.
 Not only are there no known osteological features separating the species, but relatively small shifts in geographic ranges could put any of the three at a given fossil site.
 Thus I have retained the name H. torquata, but with the specific epithet in quotes.

 Fig. 1.
 Hypsiglena torquata.
 Photograph courtesy of Carl S Lieb.